semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 The finetuned models and the logs can be found in the ``output`` directory.
 If the crossvalidation approach is chosen, the output can be very large.
-For example, the finetuning of 10 folds with the base model require about 30GB in space.
+For example, the finetuning of 10 folds with the base model requires about 30GB in space.

 Once the 10 folds have been finetuned, the script that calculates the results of the crossvalidation can be started: